 After the store closed, I was unemployed for a whole of two and a half weeks.
 I was still getting paid from the store because of some snafu the company caused and the bankruptcy courts ordered them to pay us wages through the middle of October (It was a pretty awesome two weeks, TBH).
-I did manage to get a position at good ole JCPenney's, which actually really did suck.
+I did manage to get a position at good ole JCPenney's, which really sucked.
 But still, I had a job that kept me active.
-Of course, at that point I didn't really care what the entailed, let it be active or not, I just really needed a job.
+Of course, at that point I didn't really care what the work entailed, let it be active or not, I just really needed a job.
 I was working there for a about a month and a half, when I finally got the phone call I had been waiting nearly a year for.
 The bank I had interviewed with all that time ago finally wanted me.

 And this is where all this background story leads to.
-With taking a job with the bank, I launched myself into a very different kind of job than what I had been doing up until this point.
+With taking a job with the bank, I launched myself into a very different kind of work than what I had been doing up until this point.
 The customer service end of it was very much the same.
 What was different and completely blew me away was that as a bank teller I was allowed to sit down.
 This was huge for me, as previously I had spent my working days on my feet in various types of retail jobs with only 30 mins to sit down on break.
-While I gloried in not having an aching back and feet at the end of the day, this proved to be ultimately disastrous for my waist line.
+While I gloried in not having an aching back and feet at the end of the day, this proved to be ultimately disastrous for my waistline.

 I began to eschew any indication of going on a diet.
 I decided that instead of trying to eat super healthy, I would make my meals more well rounded, with meats, veggies and some kind of grain.
 Here and there we would go out to eat or grab some fast food, but it wasn't always.
 I wanted to put a better effort into making our meals, so with some help from my mom I taught myself how to cook.
 I took to it like a fish takes to water and became a rather competent chef, if I do say so myself.
 With this new culinary world open to me, so did a new world of different kinds of food.
 I liked to experiment with different kinds of cuisines, trying out things that were easy and hard.
 We ended up eating rather well for a long period of time.
-Ed actually started to fill out more - he was always a very lean guy, to the point of too skinny.
+Ed actually started to fill out more - he was always a very lean guy, almost to the point of too skinny.

 As my cooking skills blossomed, so did my career in banking.
 I moved from being a teller to what we call switcher, meaning I would now in addition to teller duties, I would have the same duties as a banker would too.
 After a year of that, I took the next step up into being a full fledged banker, and moving to a new branch as well.
 This was a great move for me, as I ended up working three minutes from home (I know, right?) and with an amazing manager.
 I very much enjoyed the work, even though it came with a whole new set of stresses and concerns.
 Never-the-less, I was still happy where I was at.
 The problem was, I got very comfortable in my lifestyle that came along with this new position.
 Not surprisingly, my weight started to creep, and creep, and creep upwards.
 And yet, I still blithely continued on.